Bombbom/Blog-application/README.md

 # Django-Blog-Application
 > [!NOTE]
-> Overview: Blog application where users can create and view posts on the platform, comment, and search for related posts.
+> Overview: A blog application was designed and developed to allow users to efficiently explore and view detailed posts.
+Included features like SEO-friendly URLs, pagination, and a comment system to boost user engagement.
+A third-party tagging system was integrated for enhanced content categorization, and full-text search was implemented to improve search functionality.
+The application was deployed using Docker Compose.

 ## Requirements